iistwoone/Personal-Product-Porfolio/README.md

 # Products

-This is a sample portfolio I created to help showcase my analysis for on random product data from:
+This is a sample portfolio I created to help showcase my analysis on random product data from:

 https://www.kaggle.com/datasets/knightbearr/sales-product-data